Fractal geometry predicts dynamic differences in structural and functional connectomes: Introduction

 \section{Introduction}

-Fractal research transformed how we understand complexity, revealing how simple rules can generate intricate, emergent behavior.
-The Mandelbrot set -- created by iterating a basic quadratic function -- became an iconic example, illustrating self-similarity and nonlinear feedback in complex systems.
+Fractal research transformed how we understand complexity, revealing how simple rules can generate intricate, emergent behavior~\cite{feder2013fractals}.
 Fractal geometry has long been recognized as a powerful framework for describing self-similar structures in nature, from vascular branching~\cite{gabrys2005fractal,jayalalitha2008fractal} to neuronal morphology~\cite{karperien2016morphology,karperien2024morphology}.
+In particular, the Mandelbrot set -- created by iterating a basic quadratic function -- became an iconic example, illustrating self-similarity and nonlinear feedback in complex systems~\cite{douady1984exploring,mandelbrot2004fractals}.

-Building on this legacy, we previously developed a generalizable framework for analyzing dynamics in complex networks.
+Building on this legacy, we previously developed a generalizable framework for analyzing dynamics in complex networks~\cite{Ariel, Simone,AC2,gender,D2}.
 At its core is the equi-M set, a new object that extends classical complex dynamics into high-dimensional, evolving systems.
 We explore the role of equi-M sets as a tool for characterizing the global organization of brain networks.
 By mapping the asymptotic behavior of iterated quadratic dynamics onto empirical connectomes, we generate novel descriptors that integrate connectivity structure with properties of the emerging dynamics.
 Unlike traditional network analysis, which emphasizes static features such as node degree or clustering, our approach captures how behavior emerges over time through interactions across the network.

 Structural and Functional brain connectomes exhibit complex topologies that reflect the brain’s capacity for information processing~\cite{rezaeinia2020identifying}, adaptability~\cite{stampanoni2019synaptic}, and resilience~\cite{puxeddu2024relation}.
 Applying this methodology to Structural and Functional connectomes derived from the Human Connectome Project, we uncover key differences in the topological and geometric features of equi-M sets.
 Structural connectomes, which are inherently symmetric and positive, exhibit equi-M sets with robust and consistent cusp-like features that reflect unifying features in network organization.
 In contrast, Functional connectomes, shaped by the interplay of excitatory and inhibitory interactions, display more diverse and task-dependent fractal structures.
 Notably, equi-M sets derived from resting-state and emotion-processing Functional networks differ noticeably in their geometry.
 This suggests that task engagement drives greater dynamical diversity across individuals.